yangjie10930/OpenGL4Android/README.md

 # Camera2RecordDemo
 This is a Demo for how to use Camera2 to record videos.</br>
-The Demo is based on Google's official example and fixes the crash after the video is complete.
+The Demo is based on Google's official example and fixes the crash after recording video.